Real-Time Polyp Detection, Localization and Segmentation in Colonoscopy Using Deep Learning: Results

-FCN8, HRNet and DoubleUNet provided similar results with \ac{DSC} of 0.8310, 0.8446, and 0.8129 while ResUNet++ achieved DSC of only 0.7143.
+FCN8, HRNet and DoubleUNet provided similar results with DSC of 0.8310, 0.8446, and 0.8129 while ResUNet++ achieved DSC of only 0.7143.
 A similar trend can be observed for F2-score for all methods.
 For precision, UNet with ResNet34 backbone achieved the maximum score of $p = 0.9435$, and DeepLabv3+ with ResNet50 backbone achieved the highest scores of $r = 0.8616$, while UNet scored the worst with $p = 0.6722$ and $r = 0.6171$.
 The overall accuracy was outstanding for most methods, with the highest for UNet and ResNet34 as the backbone.
 IoU is also provided in the table for each segmentation method for scientific completion.
 Again, UNet and ResNet34 surpassed others with a mIoU score of 0.8100.
 Also, UNet and ResNet34 achieved the highest \ac{FPS} rate of 35 fps, which is acceptable in terms of speed and is relatively faster as compared to DeepLabv3+ with ResNet50 (27.9000) and DeepLabv3+ with ResNet101 (16.7500) and other SOTA methods.
 Additionally, when we consider the number of parameter uses (see Table~\ref{table:parametersusedsegmentation}), UNet with ResNet34 backbone uses less number of the parameters as compared to that of FCN8 or DeepLabv3+ network.
-Thus, a comparison among the ten different semantic segmentation approaches for polyp segmentation indicates that the proposed UNet with ResNet34 backbone is the best choice for the Kvasir-SEG dataset.
-Moreover, the quantitative results show that the model could be used for real-time polyp segmentation.
+Due to the low number of trainable parameters and fastest inference time, ColonSegNet is computationally efficient and becomes the best choice while considering the need for real-time segmentation (182.38 FPS on NVIDIA GTX2080Ti) of polyps with deployment possible on even low-end hardware devices making it feasible for many clinical settings.
+Whereas, UNet with ResNet34 backbone seems the best choice while taking DSC metric into account, however, with speed of only 35 FPS on NVIDIA GTX2080Ti.